MathewStylianidis/Datasets/README.md

 * **Inria Person dataset**: This dataset contains images of upright people in images and video as well as negative samples with no people inside.
 People with less than a specified height are not marked in the dataset (assuming they are not upright).
 The annotations are bounding boxes with the people but might contain mistakes especially when it comes to bounding boxes being a little bit inside or outside of the people.
 The dataset contains data from other sources such as the GRAZ01 dataset. [[Link]](http://www-old.emt.tugraz.at/~pinz/data/GRAZ_02/) [[Improved Dataset Link]](http://pascal.inrialpes.fr/data/human/)
 [Posture recognition, Person detection, Object detection]

+* **People in Photo Albums (PIPA)**: The dataset consists over 60000 instances of ~2000 individuals collected from public Flickr photo albums.
+Only half of the images contain a frontal face and the dataset contains a lot of different poses, clothing styles, camera viewpoints, image resolutions and illumination settings.
+The annotations are bounding boxes around the heads of the people in the picture.
+If a crowd is present in a picture no more than 10 heads are marked. [[Link]](https://people.eecs.berkeley.edu/~nzhang/piper.html)
+[Face recognition, Person detection, Object detection]

 ### Images of people/vehicles